Cline Falls axe attack: Background

 In the summer of 1977, 19-year-old Terri Jentz of Western Springs, Illinois, and her roommate, 20-year-old Avra Goldman of Wellesley, Massachusetts, were both Yale University students who decided to cycle across the United States via the newly-opened Trans America Trail.
-Upon completing their tour, which ended in Astoria, Oregon, both women headed east through the state.
+Shortly after beginning their tour, which started in Astoria, Oregon, the women headed east through the state.
 On the night of June 22, they stopped at the Cline Falls State Park in rural Deschutes County and decided to camp there overnight along the river.

-Jentz would later recall being unnerved by the location, and that both women felt as though they were being watched: "It was an animal instinct of danger, and we both had it, we both had it separately and we shared it with one another."
+Jentz would later recall being unnerved by the location and that both women felt as though they were being watched: "It was an animal instinct of danger, and we both had it, we both had it separately, and we shared it with one another."

 Attack

 Around 11:30 p.m., while both women were asleep in their tent, they were awoken by the sound of a truck pulling up to their campsite.
 Jentz initially believed the vehicle was driven by partying teenagers who had driven up to the campsite.
 The vehicle then proceeded to drive over the tent before stopping, its tires pinning Jentz to the ground at her chest, breaking both of her arms, one leg, her collarbone, and several ribs, as well as crushing her lung.
-A man exited the vehicle carrying an axe, and struck Goldman in the head with it around six times.
+A man exited the vehicle carrying an axe and struck Goldman in the head with it around six times.
 After, the man stood over Jentz.
 She recalled:

 After Jentz begged the man, he returned to his vehicle and drove away.
 Though severely injured, Jentz managed to stumble to a nearby road, where she flagged down Bill Penhollow and Darlene Gervais, two teenagers who were passing by.
 Gervais recalled that Jentz was "so bloody it was dripping off her hair... the ends of her hair."
-Penhollow and Gervais drove to the campsite to tend to Goldman, who was severely injured, and while doing so noticed a pair of headlights appear in the distance at the edge of the park, which frightened them as they assumed it to be the attacker returning to the scene.
+Penhollow and Gervais drove to the campsite to tend to Goldman, who was severely injured, and while doing so, noticed a pair of headlights appear in the distance at the edge of the park, which frightened them as they assumed it to be the attacker returning to the scene.
 The vehicle, however, drove away.

 Investigation

 Initial response

-Police arrived at the Cline Falls campsite after midnight on June 23, and began investigating the scene.
-Police officers who inspected the scene examined tire marks left in the dirt; they determined the vehicle likely had two bald tires in the rear which were 6 in in width; one of the front tires was possibly bald, while the other had significant tread.
+Police arrived at the Cline Falls campsite after midnight on June 23 and began investigating the scene.
+Police officers who inspected the scene examined tire marks left in the dirt; they determined the vehicle likely had two bald tires in the rear, which were 6 in in width; one of the front tires was possibly bald, while the other had significant tread.
 Both Jentz and Goldman were taken to St. Charles Medical Center in Bend, where Goldman underwent a nine-hour emergency brain operation.